What the evidence shows

 OtterlyAI — 1M+ citation dataset (2026)Forbes, Reuters, Wikipedia dominate AI citations; brand-owned content rarely citedThe publications AT places clients in are the same ones AI engines trust by default

-The convergence: GEO researchers, PR agency executives, management consultants, and academic institutions have independently reached the same conclusion — earned media in trusted publications is the foundation of AI citation.
-Machine Relations is the name for the discipline that delivers this at scale: the systematic pursuit of AI engine citations and recommendations through earned authority, citation architecture, and entity-level brand intelligence.
+The convergence: GEO researchers, PR agency executives, management consultants, and academic institutions arrived at the same conclusion independently — earned media in trusted publications is the primary source layer for AI citation.
+Machine Relations is the discipline that operationalizes this at the campaign level.

 Forbes Business Council piece argues AI summaries have made PR more important than ever — 'Public relations (PR), long treated as a parallel track to Search, is suddenly having an outsized influence on the answers people see.'